flatironinstitute/figpack/docs/basic_views_tutorial.md

-# Figpack Tutorial
+# Basic Views Tutorial

-This tutorial will guide you through creating various types of figures using figpack.
+This tutorial will guide you through creating some basic figures using figpack.

 ## Prerequisites